ponylang/corral/README.md

 ## Getting started using Corral

-After instllation, make sure Corral's current path is also set in your PATH environment variable.
+After installation, make sure Corral's current path is also set in your PATH environment variable.
 This will make it easier by not entering the full path each time when you use one of Corral commands in your projects.

 Follow these steps to create your first project using Corral.

-1. Create an empty folder and switch to this directory.
+1. Create the project.
+Make an empty folder and switch to this directory.
 This will be our example project to use Corral

 ```bash
 mkdir myproject
 cd myproject
 ```

 2. Initialize Corral.
 It will create `corral.json` and `lock.json` files.
-At this moment they won't have much information since you haven't added any dependency yet.
+At this moment they won't have much information since you haven't added any dependencies yet.

 ```bash
 corral init